AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

 1. To ensure that you can recover access to your account, enter a **[!UICONTROL Recovery Email]**.

-   This email address is needed if you cannot generate a verification code from your two-factor authentication application and you do not have access to an unused pre-generated Recovery Code.
+   This email address is needed if you cannot generate a verification code from your two-factor authentication application and you do not have access to an unused pre-generated recovery code.

    Once every 24 hours, you can generate and send a temporary recovery code to your designated recovery email address.
 Use this code to regain account access.